 Please submit a cover letter detailing your interest and your qualifications for this position, along with a resume to the link below.
 No phone calls or letters please.

 Applications will be reviewed and acknowledged as they are received.
-The Planning Office for Urban Affairs seeks to fill this position by early summer of 2019.
+The Planning Office for Urban Affairs seeks to fill this position by early 2020.

 Planning Office for Urban Affairs is an Equal Opportunity and Affirmative Action Employer.
 We encourage applications from candidates from diverse backgrounds and cultures.